learn-co-curriculum/uci-mod-1-common-html-elements/README.md

 ```

 If it's important to distinguish a particular order of the items (as for a
-recipe or ranking), we use an ordered list, or the `ol` tag.
+recipe or ranking), we use an ordered list or the `ol` tag.

 ```
 <ol>